Sep 25, 2024

 You should also explore alternative ways of analyzing data using statistical modeling, such as marketing mix modeling (MMM).
 MMM measures marketing impacts by analyzing historical data.
 It works on “vast data, on big cohorts and segments,” which aligns with the new era of privacy-focused marketing.

-Get a head in a cookieless world
+Get ahead in a cookieless world

 Regardless of Google’s decision to remove cookies, it won’t change the fact that third-party cookie tracking is dismantling and declining, and the way the whole ad industry works is changing.
 The best thing you can do is leave the past behind and prepare for the future: